PayPal (NASDAQ:PYPL) Issues Q4 2021 Earnings Guidance

 PayPal (NASDAQ:PYPL) updated its fourth quarter 2021 earnings guidance on Monday.
 The company provided EPS guidance of $1.120-$1.120 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.270.
 The company issued revenue guidance of $6.85 billion-$6.95 billion, compared to the consensus revenue estimate of $7.24 billion.PayPal also updated its FY 2021 guidance to $4.600-$4.600 EPS.

-Several equities research analysts have recently issued reports on the company.
-Mizuho reduced their price target on PayPal from $375.00 to $310.00 and set a buy rating for the company in a report on Monday.
-Cowen reduced their price target on PayPal from $317.00 to $268.00 and set an outperform rating for the company in a report on Tuesday.
-Susquehanna Bancshares reduced their price target on PayPal from $360.00 to $310.00 and set a positive rating for the company in a report on Tuesday.
-Piper Sandler reduced their price target on PayPal from $315.00 to $280.00 and set an overweight rating for the company in a report on Tuesday.
-Finally, Truist reduced their price target on PayPal from $275.00 to $200.00 and set a hold rating for the company in a report on Tuesday.
-One investment analyst has rated the stock with a sell rating, six have issued a hold rating and thirty-five have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, PayPal has a consensus rating of Buy and an average target price of $294.13.
+A number of analysts have commented on the stock.
+Evercore ISI cut their price target on shares of PayPal from $364.00 to $342.00 and set an outperform rating for the company in a research note on Tuesday, November 9th.
+Mizuho dropped their price objective on shares of PayPal from $310.00 to $275.00 and set a buy rating on the stock in a research report on Monday.
+Bank of America reissued a buy rating on shares of PayPal in a research report on Monday, August 30th.
+Rosenblatt Securities dropped their price objective on shares of PayPal from $352.00 to $322.00 and set a buy rating on the stock in a research report on Tuesday, November 9th.
+Finally, JPMorgan Chase & Co. dropped their price objective on shares of PayPal from $318.00 to $272.00 and set an overweight rating on the stock in a research report on Tuesday, November 9th.
+One research analyst has rated the stock with a sell rating, seven have issued a hold rating and thirty-five have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, PayPal currently has an average rating of Buy and an average target price of $285.62.

-In other PayPal news, CEO Daniel H. Schulman sold 10,000 shares of the business’s stock in a transaction on Friday, October 29th.
-The stock was sold at an average price of $234.53, for a total value of $2,345,300.00.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-Also, EVP Jonathan Auerbach sold 12,314 shares of the company’s stock in a transaction on Tuesday, August 24th.
-The shares were sold at an average price of $278.64, for a total value of $3,431,172.96.
-Following the transaction, the executive vice president now directly owns 80,922 shares in the company, valued at approximately $22,548,106.08.
+In related news, CEO Daniel H. Schulman sold 10,000 shares of PayPal stock in a transaction that occurred on Friday, November 12th.
+The shares were sold at an average price of $206.38, for a total transaction of $2,063,800.00.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
+Also, EVP Jonathan Auerbach sold 12,314 shares of PayPal stock in a transaction that occurred on Tuesday, August 24th.
+The stock was sold at an average price of $278.64, for a total transaction of $3,431,172.96.
+Following the sale, the executive vice president now owns 80,922 shares in the company, valued at $22,548,106.08.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 32,314 shares of company stock worth $8,528,773.
-0.10% of the stock is owned by insiders.
+Over the last 90 days, insiders sold 32,314 shares of company stock worth $7,840,273.
+0.10% of the stock is currently owned by corporate insiders.

 A hedge fund recently raised its stake in PayPal stock.
-Morgan Stanley boosted its stake in PayPal Holdings, Inc. (NASDAQ:PYPL) by 5.4% in the second quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 12,068,283 shares of the credit services provider’s stock after purchasing an additional 613,441 shares during the quarter.
-Morgan Stanley owned about 1.03% of PayPal worth $3,517,662,000 as of its most recent SEC filing.
-78.94% of the stock is owned by institutional investors and hedge funds.
+Morgan Stanley raised its position in PayPal Holdings, Inc. (NASDAQ:PYPL) by 5.4% during the second quarter, according to its most recent filing with the SEC.
+The firm owned 12,068,283 shares of the credit services provider’s stock after purchasing an additional 613,441 shares during the period.
+Morgan Stanley owned 1.03% of PayPal worth $3,517,662,000 as of its most recent filing with the SEC.
+Hedge funds and other institutional investors own 78.94% of the company’s stock.

 PayPal Holdings, Inc engages in the development of technology platform for digital payments.
 Its solutions include PayPal, PayPal Credit, Braintree, Venmo, Xoom, and Paydiant products.
 The firm manages a two-sided proprietary global technology platform that links customers, which consist of both merchants and consumers, to facilitate the processing of payment transactions.